Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

-Even without an explicit relation between $T^{\mu\nu}$ and $\phi$, we see that the background fluid is still described with the complex scalar field $\phi$, just as in the case of dipole radiation.
-Complex field is thus sufficient for the unified acoustic theory without any further generalization, just like spinor fields of quantum electrodynamics suffice also in loop quantum gravity.
-The isolated fluid particles exhibit translational motion and thus act as dipole sources at the acoustic Planck scale.
-However, their motion is stochastic so that they actually fit to the micro-turbulence model from the end of section~\ref{ch:mass_background_fluid}.
-The associated weak metric perturbation appears as background noise\footnote{The reduction of micro-quadrupoles to dipoles at a boundary may amplify the noise, which is then given by the gauge field $\bar A_\mu$.
-Such noise may be analogous to the cosmic microwave background, which would then be Hawking radiation of black holes at the Planck scale.}.
+Even without an explicit relation between $T^{\mu\nu}$ and $\phi$ we see that the fluid field is still sufficiently described by the complex scalar field $\phi$, as in the case of dipole radiation.
+This suggest that the complex field does not need any generalization in the analogue unified theory, similarly as the spinor fields of quantum electrodynamics suffice in loop quantum gravity, as well.
+The Lagrangian from eq.~(\ref{Lagrangian_complex_scalar_field}) (or eq.~(\ref{Abelian_Higgs_model}) with spontaneous symmetry breaking) is sufficient for capturing even non-translational and stochastic motion of the fluid particles.
+This was also anticipated in section~\ref{ch:background_field_dipole_quadrupole}.
+Nevertheless, the quantum thermodynamic treatment of the field performed in the previous sections is necessary in order to describe the steady background fluid.

-For completeness and consistency with section~\ref{ch:energy_and_charge}, we should show how the quadrupole current reduces to dipole and dipole to monopole using in the quantum analogy.
-In order to include the effect of boundaries, we multiply the Lagrangian in eq.~(\ref{Lagrangian_complex_scalar_field}) with $H(f)$ from section~\ref{ch:energy_and_charge}.
-Since $f$ is not a function of $\alpha$, we can again use eq.~(\ref{action_variation_zero}) in eq.~(\ref{Lagrangian_continuous_symmetry_derivative}) (both multiplied with $H(f)$) to remove the first and the third term in the latter equation and obtain
+Finally, for the consistency with section~\ref{ch:energy_and_charge}, the quadrupole current should reduce to dipole and dipole to monopole at compact boundaries in the quantum analogy, as well, recalling that the Lorentz invariance is violated.
+In order to include the effect of boundaries in the dipole-to-monopole reduction, we multiply the Lagrangian in eq.~(\ref{Lagrangian_complex_scalar_field}) with $H(f)$ from section~\ref{ch:energy_and_charge}.
+Since $f$ is not a function of $\alpha$, we can again use eq.~(\ref{action_variation_zero}) in eq.~(\ref{Lagrangian_continuous_symmetry_derivative}) (both multiplied with $H(f)$) and remove the first and the third term in the latter equation.
+This gives

-This is equal to eq.~(\ref{conservation_laws_H_EMG}) and the same discussion on the reduction of a dipole to monopole source applies.
+which is equal to eq.~(\ref{conservation_laws_H_EMG}) and the same considerations apply.

-In the case of quadrupole, the function $f$ does depend on the coordinates $x^\nu$ which replace $\alpha$.
-However, we are now considering symmetry of the action not the Lagrangian, so we can multiply entire eq.~(\ref{Lagrangian_global_symmetry_derivative}) with $H(f)$.
+In the case of quadrupole reduction, the function $f$ does depend on the coordinates $x^\nu$ which replace $\alpha$, so $H(f)$ in the Lagrangian would not separate readily in eq.~(\ref{Lagrangian_continuous_symmetry_derivative}).
+However, according to the above we should consider the action (integral of the Lagrangian over the spacetime from eq.~(\ref{action})), not the Lagrangian, so we can multiply entire eq.~(\ref{Lagrangian_global_symmetry_derivative}) with $H(f)$ (recall footnote~\ref{Heaviside_function_Lagrangian_action}).
 This leads to